metosin/cloud-busting/aws/terraform-backend/README.md

 # terraform-backend

-Module for creating resources for [Terraform backend state](https://www.terraform.io/docs/backends/index.html) stored in S3, with concurrent operations prevented by a lock in DynamoDB table.
+Module for creating resources for [Terraform backend state](https://www.terraform.io/docs/backends/index.html) , with Terraform itself :).
+State is stored in S3, with concurrent operations prevented by a lock in DynamoDB table.

 ## Usage